davetron5000/scala-boss/scala/04_boss_fodder.md

 # **Over 75% Agreed**

 !SLIDE
-# How many developers based their decision to work here on our use of Scala?
+# Based their decision to work here, in part, on our use of Scala?
 # ?

 !SLIDE transition=fade
-# How many developers based their decision to work here on our use of Scala?
+# Based their decision to work here, in part, on our use of Scala?
 # **Over 30%**

 !SLIDE